sethvincent/data-schema/README.md

-# data-schema-tabular
+# data-schema

-> Defines & manages the properties – the columns – of tabular data using json-schema
+Defines & manages the properties – the columns – of tabular data using json-schema

 ## install